iiroki/azure-auth-on-prem-sp/README.md

 ## Guide

 **NOTE:**
-The guide uses the default directory/file paths!
+The guide uses the default directory/file paths used by the sample app!
 If you want to the paths, make sure to change them everywhere they're needed.

 1. Navigate to [Azure Portal](https://portal.azure.com) and validate that you have the required